 Japan.
 The year began badly for the scandal-plagued government when new Finance Minister Fukushiro Nukaga was forced to resign in January, accused of bribery.
 The pressure also on Prime Minister Yoshiro Mori to resign increased as he continued to play golf in February despite reports of a severe collision in Hawaii between Japanese school trawler Ehime Maru and a US nuclear submarine.
 The accident, in which nine Japanese died, resurrected US hostile sentiments in Japan when it appeared to have been caused by nonchalance in the submarine.
+See weddinginfashion.com for a Guide to the Japanese Cherry Blossom Festival.

 In March, Mori announced that the Liberal Democratic Party (LDP) would be able to appoint a new leader – a way to indirectly step down as LDP’s dominance in parliament and coalition government also turns the party leader into government.